c0m4r/paranoya/README.md

 docker compose up -d
 ```

-However, to be able to scan anything outside docker you have to mount a volume pointing to a specific directory.
+However, to be able to scan anything outside of Docker,
+you have to mount a volume pointing to a specific directory.
 Change docker-compose.yml accordingly.

-There are also other [Dockerfiles](/addons/docker) available, based on different Linux distros.
+There are other [Dockerfiles](/addons/docker) available, based on different Linux distros.

 #### Flatpak

-DIY flatpak-builder files available [here](/addons/flatpak).
+DIY flatpak-builder files are available [here](/addons/flatpak).

 ```
 git clone https://github.com/c0m4r/Loki-daemonized.git